Foundation / Corporation

 Hawaii Community Foundation (HCF) - Victoria S. and Bradley L. Geist Foundation

 Grants ranging from $5,000 to $50,000 to Hawaii nonprofits, faith-based organizations, and government agencies for items and services that will improve the lives of foster children.
-Funding is intended to provide material items and opportunities for children and youth under 18 years of age, unless he or she is under 21 years of age and remains in the foster care system because he or she is attending high school.
+Funding is intended to support foster children and youth under age 18, or youth under age 21 who remain in the foster care system while attending high school.
 The funds are offered in the belief that every child is special and that their growth should be nurtured and celebrated.